andersonfrailey/UBI_LaTex/paper.md

 % Section 11 (J)
 \section{Adjusted Welfare Calculations}

 This section evaluates the welfare effects of a UBI -- all using dollar-welfare and adjusted baseline welfare calculations.
 A dollar-welfare measure sets the value of a welfare or transfer program per tax unit equal to the average cost.
 This method is inaccurate if the recipients do not receive a benefit worth the program’s per capita cost due to deadweight loss.\footnote{ O'Higgins (1981) provides the example of educational benefits, which when measured using the cost per capita method inflates if teachers received increased wages.
 This leads to a higher estimated value to students, despite the wage increase having no actual impact on education provision.
 The corollary can also be true when economies of scale are considered: a government may be able to purchase a good or service in bulk and demand a lower price, despite the services being valued more.
 To avoid these problems, in-kind health care provision should be valued, using a risk-related insurance approach.
 Individuals are assigned a dollar benefit (the actuarily fair premium price) based upon average spending according to their age and sex.
 Callan (2008) explains that consumption of health services is not considered, as this would suggest those most sick and in need of medical treatment have greater resources.
-Smeeding (1993) writes that the average cost of the benefit may overstate it, as recipients may prefer to spend corresponding cash on other goods and services.} The size of the deadweight loss depends on the recipient’s infra-marginality with respect to the program’s benefit.
-If the recipient is infra-marginal, meaning they will spend more than a given program’s benefit on a good or service, there is little to no welfare loss.
+Smeeding (1993) writes that the average cost of the benefit may overstate it, as recipients may prefer to spend corresponding cash on other goods and services.} The size of the deadweight loss depends on the recipient’s infra-marginality with respect to the program's benefit.
+If the recipient is infra-marginal, meaning they will spend more than a given program's benefit on a good or service, there is little to no welfare loss.
 In this case, the benefit recipient is going to spend at least as much as the welfare program provides, leaving them to make marginal consumption decisions.
 If the value of the program exceeds the amount the recipient would pay for a good or service (the recipient is not infra-marginal), a deadweight loss results from the recipient consuming more than they otherwise would.
-In this case, the recipient would be better off with cash for the value of the benefit exceeding their desired consumption level.\footnote{Example: A household receives a heating fuel subsidy for an amount in excess of their desired heating fuel consumption.
+In this case, the recipient would be better off with cash for the value of the benefit exceeding their desired consumption level.\footnote{For example, a household receives a heating fuel subsidy for an amount in excess of their desired heating fuel consumption.
 The household is best off consuming the maximum amount of heating fuel provided by the program although they may be better off restricting their consumption and receiving the remainder of the subsidy in cash (which they could spend on other goods).} This deadweight loss is partially offset by the improved targeting of beneficiaries.

 To account for these deadweight losses, we employ welfare multiples that can be applied to each dollar spent on a specific program to approximate the value to recipients.
-These multiples are derived from the literature when availible, or approximated using simmilar programs.\footnote{See the appendix for a table of welfare multiples from the literature.} These multiples allow for a more accurate calculation of welfare programs' benefits to individuals.
+These multiples are derived from the literature when available, or approximated using similar programs, and allow for a more accurate calculation of welfare programs' benefits to individuals.\footnote{See the appendix for a table of welfare multiples from the literature.}

 The welfare multiples used in this section are shown in the following table.